-(d) MWRA sampling program includes a subset of community TCR sites as well as sites along the transmission system, tanks and pumping stations.
-Some MWRA TCR sites which are entry points to the community had low chlorine residuals due to various reasons.
+(d) MWRA sampling program includes a subset of community TCR sites as well as sites along the transmission system, tanks and pumping stations

 (e) MWRA total coliform and chlorine residual results include data from 125 community pipe locations as described above.
 In most cases these community results are accurately indicative of MWRA water as it enters the community system; however, some are clearly strongly influenced by local pipe conditions.
 Residuals in the MWRA system are typically between 1.0 and 2.8 mg/L.